 - Increase your income: Any additional work you can take on before borrowing can help.
 All of the income doesn’t need to be yours, however.
 If you’re applying for a loan with a spouse, partner, or parent, their income and debt will also be included in the calculation.

 - Of course, that person will also be responsible for paying off the loan if something happens to you.
 Adding a cosigner can help you get approved, but be aware that your cosigner assumes some of the loan repayment risk.

 - Delay borrowing: If you know you’re going to apply for an important loan like a home loan, avoid taking on other debts until getting your home loan funded.
 Buying a car just before you get a mortgage will hurt your chances of getting approved because the large car payment will count against you.
 On the other hand, it’ll be harder to get the car after you get a mortgage, so you’ll need to prioritize.

 - Bigger down payment: A large down payment helps keep your monthly payments lower.
 If you have cash available and can afford to put it towards your purchase, see how it would affect your ratios.

 Lenders calculate your debt-to-income ratio using income that you report to them.
 In many cases, you need to document your income, and lenders need to be confident that you can continue earning that income over the life of your loan.

 Your debt-to-income ratio isn’t the only thing that lenders consider.
 Another important ratio is the loan to value ratio (LTV).
 This looks at how much you’re borrowing relative to the value of the item you’re buying.
 If you can’t put any money down, your LTV ratio won’t look good.

 Credit is another important factor.
-Lenders want to see that you’ve been borrowing, and more importantly, repaying debt, for a long time.
+Lenders want to see that you’ve been borrowing, and more important, repaying debt, for a long time.
 If they’re confident that you have handled your debt well, they’re more likely to give you a loan.
 They'll look at Your credit history and scores to evaluate your borrowing history.